Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-22-entra-workload-id-lifecycle-management-monitoring.md

 | Delegation and Ownership | Application/Enterprise App Owner Entra ID Role (Directory, Object) | Application/Enterprise App Owner, Entra ID Role (Directory, Object) | Enterprise App Owner, Entra ID Role, Azure RBAC Role/Resource Owner | Enterprise App Owner, Entra ID Role, Azure RBAC Role/Resource Owner |
 | Recovery Options | Soft Deletion | Soft Deletion | N/A | N/A |

-*Next: Advanced Monitoring and Security*
+*Next part of the blog series: Advanced Monitoring and Security*

 *I’ve already mentioned in this part of the blog post series some Microsoft Security but also community tools for monitoring.
 In the next part we will go into details about using the capabilities of this solutions for detection and response of workload identities.
 Estimated publication date date is around end of September/Early October.*